The8Darkness/voidinfer/README.md

 > Selected checkpoints.
 Maximum single-GPU inference performance.

-NInfer-windows is a Windows 11 port of [Neroued/ninfer](https://github.com/Neroued/ninfer), a from-scratch C++/CUDA inference engine for explicitly registered Qwen checkpoints on asingle NVIDIA GeForce RTX 5090.
+NInfer-windows is a Windows 11 port of [Neroued/ninfer](https://github.com/Neroued/ninfer), a from-scratch C++/CUDA inference engine for explicitly registered Qwen checkpoints on a single NVIDIA GeForce RTX 5090.
 It runs text, image, and video prompts through a local CLI, OpenAI-/Anthropic-compatible HTTP APIs, or the included llama.cpp webui.
 It builds and runs natively on Windows 11 x64.
 Fork changes should also build/run on 64-bit Linux but nothing has been tested there.